top of page

 Passion for Sustainable Design

-I’ve always been passionate about sustainable design.
-The challenge here was blending raw, industrial materials like steel, concrete, and glass with warmth and character.
-Recycled timber and natural stone helped soften the lines, while soft neutral tones created a calm, resort-like atmosphere.
+I have always been passionate about sustainable design.
+My approach is backed by my Master of Sustainable Design from the University of Sydney, which allows me to blend technical rigor with high-end architectural aesthetics.
+The challenge with this project was integrating raw, industrial materials like steel, concrete, and glass with genuine warmth.
+Recycled timber and natural stone helped soften the lines, while soft, neutral tones created a calm, resort-like atmosphere.

 The Centrepiece: A Stunning Swimming Pool

-The swimming pool became the centrepiece of the design.
-Every main living area opens toward the water, creating a private oasis that glows with reflected light and connects the home to its landscape.
+The swimming pool became the central focus of the design.
+Every main living area opens toward the water, creating a private oasis that glows with reflected light and visually connects the home to its landscape, as seen in the image below.

 Smart Sustainable Home Design for Sydney’s Climate

-Luddenham experiences wild temperature swings, with freezing mornings in winter and blazing summer days.
+Luddenham experiences significant temperature swings, from freezing winter mornings to blazing summer days.
 To keep the house naturally comfortable, I applied passive solar principles.

-Cross-ventilation louvers and a home automation system allow the entire house to “breathe” on summer nights with the press of a button.
+• Active Cooling: Cross-ventilation louvers and a home automation system allow the house to “breathe” on summer nights with the press of a button.

 When tested through AccuRate (CSIRO), the home performed exceptionally well, maintaining internal comfort all year with minimal energy use.